wh-alice/mig_visualstudio/vs/misc/how-to--create-a-toolbox-control-that-uses-windows-forms.md

 ---
-title: "How to: Create a Toolbox Control That Uses Windows Forms" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "How to: Create a Toolbox Control That Uses Windows Forms | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"